-The Florida Academy of Family Physicians (FAFP) is composed of more than 6,500 family medicine physicians, resident physicians, and medical students from across the state.
+The Florida Academy of Family Physicians (FAFP) is composed of approximately 6,500 family medicine physicians, resident physicians, and medical students from across the state and is the thrid largest AAFP state chapter in the nation.
 The FAFP works to advance the specialty of family medicine by promoting excellence and improvement in the healthcare of all Floridians.
-Our priority is to help our members to become the best family physicians they can be through effective communication, legislation/regulation, education, advocacy, research and motivation.
+Our mission is simple: Supporting Florida's family physicians.

 The FAFP is the Florida chapter of the American Academy of Family Physicians (AAFP), which represents more than 131,000 members nationwide.
 Through its association with the AAFP, the Florida Academy strives to achieve the following goals: